Skip to content

 Guided Pathways

-Guided pathways is a whole-college redesign model designed to help all students explore, choose, plan, and complete programs aligned with their career and education goals efficiently and affordably.
-Hundreds of colleges are implementing guided pathways reforms to improve student completion rates, close equity gaps, and increase enrollments in an increasingly competitive environment.
+Guided pathways is a whole-college redesign framework designed to help all students explore, choose, plan, and complete programs aligned with their education and career goals efficiently and affordably.

 Why We Study Guided Pathways